Post Date: February 2, 2014

 - Since poppers are not regulated, the exact contents of these products are not known, and they are not safety tested.

-- Do not swallow the liquid inside the bottle as this can be fatal.
+- Swallowing the liquid in the bottle is extremely dangerous and can be fatal.
 If it happens accidentally, call 911 or Poison Control.
 Contact with the skin can cause irritation and lesions.

 - Poppers are highly flammable.
 Keep away from cigarettes, candles, and lighters.

 - Poppers pose extra risks for pregnant people and people who have heart problems (like arrhythmias), abnormal blood pressure, a history of cerebral hemorrhaging, or anemia.

 - Since both poppers and stimulants (like amphetamine or cocaine) increase heart rate, mixing them can increase the risk of overheating or heart and blood pressure related issues.

 - Combining poppers and Viagra can lead to a massive drop in blood pressure, which is very dangerous and might cause the body to go into shock.